-In listening to D’Souza’s reasoning while debating with Hitchens, I found this same flaw in his logic because his premises were not factually correct or were contradictory.
+In listening to D’Souza’s reasoning while debating with Hitchens, I found this same flaw in his logic which consisted of one non sequitur after another, because his premises were not factually correct or were contradictory.
 It is this exact flaw in logic I have found in virtually all religious apologists’ arguments, even from those apologists who are considered among “the best” such as Lee Strobel and William Lane Craig, who is also known as an analytical philosopher and an excellent debater.
 Not surprisingly, I found this same reasoning problem with another Christian apologist who tried to argue in vain, point by point, against the sound reasoning of Marshall Brian’s argument why the idea of life after death is not true in Chapter 27 of his “God is Imaginary” website.
 In response to Brian’s factually correct assertion that the chemical reactions powering a human life are no different from the chemical reactions powering the life of a bacterium, a mosquito, or a chimpanzee, this person simply said, “I really doubt that this is true.”
 Well, it frankly does not matter what this person believes.
 What matters is what is actually true.
 It is a scientific matter of fact that all life forms are the same at the fundamental level of existence because all organisms from the simplest single-celled organisms like a bacterium, to the most complex multicellular organisms like a human being, are composed of one or more cells which contain a variety of molecules that react in different ways to create what we call “life.”
 When these molecular chemical reactions stop for whatever reason, the organism “dies.”
 This is true whether we are talking about a simple single-celled organism like a bacterium, or a complex multicellular organism like a human being.
 Period.
 There is no arguing this matter of fact, just as there is no arguing any matter of fact, therefore to simply say one does not believe a matter of fact is true is irrelevant.
 What this person is trying to do is pit his faith against facts, which he cannot do since the only way two sides can be on equal ground is if they are arguing from a factual and non-contradictory perspective.
 Beliefs and opinions are therefore totally irrelevant, and do not make one’s reasoning sound because the reasoning cannot be sound if the premises are not factually correct or are contradictory, as is the case with this person who tried to argue in vain against Marshall Brian’s point by metaphorically saying, “everyone who eats peas is a truck driver.”
 It is simply an untrue statement to say “the molecular chemical reactions powering a human being are essentially different from the molecular chemical reactions powering other life forms.”
 That is why his reasoning is unsound and is therefore not correct.

-While facts matter when trying to prove deductive reasoning to be sound, those arguments which are made that are logical contradictions are also unsound and therefore cannot be true by virtue of their self-contradictions alone as we have discovered before.
+While facts matter when trying to prove deductive reasoning to be sound, those arguments which are made that are logical contradictions are also unsound and therefore cannot be true by virtue of their self-contradictions alone as stated previously.
 In cases like this, it is not even necessary to cite scientific evidence or theories to prove a conclusion false.
 An excellent example of this can be found in the Hitchens/D’Souza debate I mentioned earlier in which D’Souza said what makes Judeo/Christian scripture stand apart from that of other religions is the fact it exclusively claims the universe was created from nothing.
 He also went on to say we know from scientific evidence there was a “beginning” to the universe with a “big bang,” which D’Souza claimed required a “creator” to set the wheels of creation in motion in order to make something out of nothing.
 Based on what D’Souza said in this debate with Hitchens in regards to the cosmological argument, the essential points of his unsound reasoning are as follows:

 - The universe had a beginning.